Quality Assurance Policy

 - We are dedicated to the improvement of service to clients by maintaining up-to-date IT and communications and encouraging members to use systems to capacity, and the improvement of the physical environment to meet clients’ needs.

-- Chambers is also committed to the recruitment of further members to meet clients’ needs, and the recruitment of new members of the highest quality, so that we provide a full complement of barristers across all the family law specialisms.
+- Chambers is also committed to the recruitment of further members to meet clients’ needs, and the recruitment of new members of the highest quality, so that we provide a full complement of family barristers across all the family law specialisms.

 - We are committed to equality of opportunity both within and without chambers, including in compliance with the Bar Standards Board’s Equality and Diversity Code, as well as the Code of Conduct.